gh0stsrc/nvim/README.md

     - [jesseduffield/lazygit](https://github.com/jesseduffield/lazygit)
     - [derailed/k9s](https://github.com/derailed/k9s)

-    - for more information on Neoteusz and the integration of TUIs, please see the [TUI section](#-terminal-ui-tui-integration---extensions)

 - AI Assistant:
     - In the interest of attempting to maintain minimalism for the readme, the AI Asstant configuration details are within their own [dedicated document](/docs/ai-assistant.md)

 - Neovim Clipboard
-    - Neovim has no direct connection to the system clipboard.
-Instead it depends on a *provider* which transparently uses shell commands to communicate with the system clipboard or any other clipboard backend.
-This means that a clipboard is not functional off the bat and you have to inform Neovim of which clipboard provider you would like it to leverage
     - In the interest of attempting to maintain minimalism for the readme, the Neovim clipboard configuration details are within their own [dedicated document](/docs/clipboard.md), please review it when you have a chance (or need clipboard)